Takeda logo

 Chronic Myeloid Leukemia (CML)

-Tens of thousands of people are diagnosed with leukemia each year, but only about 9,000 people in the U.S. are diagnosed with CML each year.
-3
+Tens of thousands of people are diagnosed with leukemia each year, but only about 9,000 people in the United States (U.S.) are diagnosed with CML each year.3

-With five BCR-ABL1 tyrosine kinase inhibitors (TKIs) approved in the United States for the treatment of CP-CML, it is generally thought to be a manageable disease; however, if an early response to treatment is not achieved, outcomes are poor.
-4 Even with available CML treatments, approximately 30% of patients do not survive five years.
-5 This sobering statistic points to areas where improved care is needed.
+With five BCR::ABL1 tyrosine kinase inhibitors (TKIs) approved in the U.S. for the treatment of CP-CML, it is generally thought to be a manageable disease; however, if an early response to treatment is not achieved, outcomes are poor.4 Even with available CML treatments, approximately 30% of patients do not survive five years.5 This sobering statistic points to areas where improved care is needed.

 The Section Title

-Philadelphia chromosome-positive (Ph+) ALL, a rare form of leukemia, is a subtype of ALL, accounting for 25% of adults diagnosed with ALL and 3% of children diagnosed with ALL.10 There are approximately 1,000 new cases of adult Ph+ ALL diagnosed in the US each year.
-11-12
+Philadelphia chromosome-positive (Ph+) ALL, a rare form of leukemia, is a subtype of ALL6,7, accounting for 25% of adults diagnosed with ALL and 1-3% of children diagnosed with ALL.8,9 There are over 900 new cases of adult Ph+ ALL diagnosed in the U.S. each year.10

-The abnormal formation of the Philadelphia chromosome, which occurs when pieces of chromosomes 9 and 22 switch with each other, leads to the development of BCR-ABL1 gene fusion.
-BCR-ABL1 gene fusion creates an abnormal protein that allows for leukemia cell growth.
-The *BCR-ABL1 *gene fusion is also associated with chronic myeloid leukemia (CML).13
+The abnormal formation of the Philadelphia chromosome, which occurs when pieces of chromosomes 9 and 22 switch with each other, leads to the development of BCR::ABL1 gene fusion.
+BCR::ABL1 gene fusion creates an abnormal protein that allows for leukemia cell growth.7

 Ph+ ALL is a fast progressing and aggressive disease, and the long-term prognosis is poor.
-Individuals with Ph+ ALL typically have a worse prognosis than those with other subtypes of ALL.7-9, 14 It is important that patients who are diagnosed with Ph+ ALL receive treatment as soon as possible.
-However, currently approved treatments for newly diagnosed Ph+ ALL provide limited benefit and more effective options are urgently needed.
+Individuals with Ph+ ALL typically have a worse prognosis than those with other subtypes of ALL.11,12 It is important that patients who are diagnosed with Ph+ ALL receive treatment as soon as possible.

 Explore More